 Pablo de León has been in the space business for nearly 20 years, working as a space project manager and spacesuit designer.
-De León will be speaking with visitors at the Museum in Washington, DC this Saturday at the Hispanic Heritage Month: Innovators in Aviation and Space Heritage Family Day as part of the Smithsonian Latino Center’s ¡Descubra!
+De León spoke with visitors at the Museum during the 2016 Hispanic Heritage Month: Innovators in Aviation and Space Heritage Family Day as part of the Smithsonian Latino Center’s ¡Descubra!
 Meet the Science Expert series.

 De León is certainly an expert.
 He founded the Argentine Association of Space Technology.
 With the Association, he served as the payload manager for Project PADE (Paquete Argentino de Experimentos), a group of seven Argentine experiments that flew on STS-108.
 These were the first Latin American supported experiments conducted on the space shuttle.

 He is currently an associate professor at the University of North Dakota (UND) in the Space Studies Department and director of the UND Space Suit Laboratory, where he and his team are working on the North Dakota Experimental-1 (NDX-1) Mars prototype suit.
 The team is focused on improving the mobility of spacesuits to help future astronauts walk and work on Mars.

 Stop by the Museum on October 8 between 10:00 am and 3:00 pm to ask Pablo de León about his career.
 For those of you who aren’t able to visit us in person, de León agreed to answer a few of our questions.

 What is the most amazing experience you’ve had in your job?